martinthomson/i-d-template/README.md

 $ make setup
 ```

-This removes unused templates, updates `README.md` with guesses about your
+This removes adds some files, updates `README.md` with the details of your
 draft, sets up a `gh-pages` branch for your editor's copy.

 Check that everything looks OK, then push.